handong1587/handong1587.github.io/_posts/deep_learning/2015-10-09-dl-frameworks.md

 **fb-caffe-exts: Some handy utility libraries and tools for the Caffe deep learning framework**

+- intro: fb-caffe-exts is a collection of extensions developed at FB while using Caffe in (mainly) production scenarios.
 - github: [https://github.com/facebook/fb-caffe-exts](https://github.com/facebook/fb-caffe-exts)

 **Caffe-Android-Lib: Porting caffe to android platform**